lucamuscarnera/SimulatedCauchyOptimization/README.md

 Let $\mathcal f : \mathbb R \rightarrow \mathbb R^+$ a non-convex function.
 Suppose that we are interested in finding $x^\star$ , which is defined as $x^\star := argmax f$.
 Let's assume that f , not only is non-convex, but is also not differentiable.
 The proposed algorithms tries to build a framework for global optimization in pathological situations.
+Finally, we extend this whole framework to a discrete case where we try to model the heat diffusion on the ```Permutation Lattice``` and try to exploit the same way of reasoning to optimization problems on permutations.

 # Euristics behind the algorithm